Counterfactual thinking: Functional basis

 One may wonder why we continue to think in counterfactual ways if these thoughts tend to make us feel guilty or negatively about an outcome.
-One of the functional reasons for this is to correct for mistakes and to avoid making them again in the future.
+One of the functional reasons for this is to avoid making mistakes again in the future.
 If a person is able to consider another outcome based on a different path, they may take that path in the future and avoid the undesired outcome.
-It is obvious that the past cannot be changed, however, it is likely that similar situations may occur in the future, and thus we take our counterfactual thoughts as a learning experience.
-For example, if a person has a terrible job interview and thinks about how it may have been more successful if they had responded in a more confident manner, they are more likely to respond more confidently in their next interview.
+The past cannot be changed, but similar situations may occur in the future, and thus we take our counterfactual thoughts as a learning experience.
+For example, if a person has a poor job interview and thinks about how it may have been more successful if they had responded in a more confident manner, they are more likely to respond more confidently in their next interview.

 Risk aversion

-Another reason we continue to use counterfactual theory is to avoid situations that may be unpleasant to us, which is part of our approach and avoidance behavior.
+Another reason we continue to use counterfactual thinking is to avoid situations that may be unpleasant to us, which is part of our approach and avoidance behavior.
 Often, people make a conscious effort to avoid situations that may make them feel unpleasant.
 However, despite our best efforts, we sometimes find ourselves in these unpleasant situations anyway.
 In these situations, we continue to use counterfactual thinking to think of ways that that event could have been avoided and in turn to learn to avoid those situations again in the future.
-For example, if a person finds hospitals to be an uncomfortable place, but find themselves in one; due to cutting their finger while doing dishes, they may think of ways they could have avoided going to the hospital by tending to the wound themselves or doing the dishes more carefully.
+For example, if a person finds hospitals to be an uncomfortable place, but find themselves in one due to cutting their finger while doing dishes, they may think of ways they could have avoided going to the hospital by tending to the wound themselves or doing the dishes more carefully.